mathieux51/reply-demo/README.md

 npm run test
 ```

-To make sure the db is always I would need to consider other cases.
+To make sure the db is always consistent, I would need to consider other cases.

 # TASK 3: SCHEDULE SERVICE DESIGN AND IMPLEMENTATION